BetaHydri/RC4_AD_Check/README.md

 #### GPO Application Status Analysis

-The script provides detailed categorization of encryption settings:
+The script provides detailed categorization of encryption settings for computer objects:

-- **GPO Applied (AES-only)**: Objects with `msDS-SupportedEncryptionTypes = 24` (AES128+AES256)
+- **GPO Applied (AES-only)**: Computer objects with `msDS-SupportedEncryptionTypes = 24` (AES128+AES256)
-- **Manual Settings (custom)**: Objects with non-standard encryption values (not 24)
+- **Manual Settings (custom)**: Computer objects with non-standard encryption values (not 24)
-- **Not Set (RC4 fallback)**: Objects without `msDS-SupportedEncryptionTypes` attribute
+- **Not Set (RC4 fallback)**: Computer objects without `msDS-SupportedEncryptionTypes` attribute

 This analysis helps you understand:
-- How effectively your GPO policies are being applied
+- How effectively your GPO policies are being applied to computer objects
-- Which objects have been manually configured with custom encryption settings
+- Which computer objects have been manually configured with custom encryption settings
-- Which objects are at risk due to undefined encryption types
+- Which computer objects are at risk due to undefined encryption types

+**Note**: User objects are not included in this analysis as they don't use the `msDS-SupportedEncryptionTypes` attribute.

 ### Understanding GPO Link Details